 History of The Ceremony of the Keys?

 The Ceremony of the Keys is a tradition that dates back to the 14th century, during the reign of King Edward III.
 It is a symbolic event that marks the locking up of the Tower of London for the night.
 The ceremony has been performed every night since that time, except during World War II, when it was briefly suspended due to the bombing of London.

 The ceremony is performed by the Yeoman Warders, who are also known as the Beefeaters.
 The Yeoman Warders are the ceremonial guardians of the Tower of London, and they have played an important role in the ceremony for centuries.

 The Ceremony of the Keys is an important part of British history and culture, and it has been witnessed by many important historical figures over the centuries.
 Queen Victoria, for example, witnessed the ceremony during her reign, and it has also been witnessed by members of the royal family and other important dignitaries.

 What to Expect from the Ceremony

-The Ceremony of the Keys takes place every night at 9:30 pm, and visitors can attend the ceremony for free, but tickets need to be booked in advance.
+The Ceremony of the Keys takes place every night at 9:30 pm, and visitors can attend the ceremony, but tickets need to be booked in advance.
 The ceremony is a unique and memorable event that is well worth seeing if you’re visiting London.
 Tickets for the Ceremony of the Keys can only be booked through the Historic Royal Palaces website.
 To check availability and book the Ceremony of the Keys tickets go to Historic Royal Palaces website.